Join us for our 12th Annual National Convention in October 2020

 • All applicants must be willing to have their answers along with their name used in promotional media for the NBTSG and if they win will agree to have their photo and name published.

 Guild members are invited to complete the application for this year's Larry Brooks Memorial Scholarship.
-June 15th is the deadline to apply for a scholarship to attend the National Beauty Tool Sharpeners Guild Convention in Nashville, TN.
-This year's scholarship is a Sapphire VIP Package ($475 value) and hotel room accomodations for two nights (Friday & Saturday) at the Radisson Hotel Nashville Airport ($300 value).
+July 31st is the deadline to apply for a scholarship to attend the National Beauty Tool Sharpeners Guild Convention in Nashville, TN.
+This year's scholarship is a Sapphire VIP Package ($475 value) and hotel room accomodations for three nights (Thursday, Friday & Saturday) at the Radisson Hotel Nashville Airport ($450 value).

 All members in good standing are eligible and encouraged to send in their application.